ziperfal123/ScoutIT./README.md

 <br/><br/>

 *"ScoutIT."* is an app for scouters / professional football people.
-The app is used for holding & managing data during football game (specially in realtime), in a visual and easy way that was designed specialy for non-digital people.
+The app is used for holding & managing data during football game (specially in realtime), in a visual and easy way that was designed specially for non-digital people.
 The system has been simplified in order to make the scouting job easy & fast as possible during live game.
 <br/><br/>